 In 1999, ten percent of state employees had a disability.
 The number had plummeted to 3.8% in 2014.

 Who this impacts

 Current and future State of Minnesota employees with disabilities, including those who are deaf, deafblind and hard of hearing

 State agencies, commissions, and boards

-Governor's Executive Order 14-14, signed August 4, 2014, which requires that at least 7% of state employees be people with disabilities.
-In 2014 the employment level was 3.8%.
+Governor Dayton's Executive Order 14-14, signed August 4, 2014, required that at least 7% of state employees be people with disabilities.
+In 2014, the employment level was 3.8%.
 MNCDHH staff and board were the lead negotiators.
-The order includes that staff is trained on the benefits of hiring people with disabilities, reinstates a state law that allows qualified applicants with disabilities to be hired without a competitive process and that a website track and monitor the state's progress on meeting the hiring goals.
-MNCDHH helped to develop the website in collaboration with Minnesota Management and Budget (MMB).
-We also sit on the cross-agency committee that meetings bi-monthly to ensure implementation.
+The order includes language that staff will be trained on the benefits of hiring people with disabilities, reinstates a state law that allows qualified applicants with disabilities to be hired without a competitive process (Connect 700), and that a website track and monitor the state's progress on meeting the hiring goals.
+MNCDHH sat on the cross-agency committee that meetings bi-monthly to ensure implementation.
 View Executive Order 14-14 (PDF).

 MNCDHH co-created the Executive Order 14-14 landing page that tracks the percentage of employees with disabilities and also has a spreadsheet that breaks it down per state agency.
 The landing page includes information on disability etiquette and laws and policies.

 The State of Minnesota reached the 7% goal in August 2018, which was the goal set in the order.